Your superannuation may be your key to business ownership. But first, you need to know the rules of accessing super for a business.

 And that creates another challenge.

 You typically can’t access your superannuation until you reach the preservation age of 65.
+Your preservation age is determined by your date of birth.
 If that’s the case, does that mean you have to wait to start a business with super?

 Thankfully not.

-There are ways that you may be able to access your super before you’re 65.
+There are two ways that you may be able to access your super before you’re 65.

 Accessing Super When You’re Below Age 65